la-ots/pelican/docs/accessibility/skip-link.md

 Users who rely on keyboard navigation need a way to skip past navigation elements if they are already familiar with the page.

-- Put the Skip Link markup as a direct child of the `<body>` element.
+- Put the Skip Link markup as the first direct child of the `<body>` element.
-- It should always be the first element the user can interact with on the page if they press the <kbd>Tab</kbd> key immediately after the page has loaded.
+- It should always be the first element the user can interact with on the page when they press the <kbd>Tab</kbd> key immediately after the page has loaded.

 ## Usage